Platformio Custom Build

 -D GEIGER_TYPE=N Set the geiger counter type (bitfield - bit 0 = pulse, bit 1 = serial, bit 2 = internal PWM, bit 7 = test).
 1 Pulse (default), 2 Serial, 128 Test, 129 Test Pulse, 130 Test Serial, 133 Test Pulse PWM.
 Values ≥ 128 are test builds.

--D GEIGER_SERIALTYPE=N Set the serial counter type when using GEIGER_TYPE=2.
+-D GEIGER_SERIALTYPE=N Set the default serial counter type for serial builds.
+The serial type can be changed at runtime from the Config page.
 1 GC10 (9600 baud), 2 GC10-Next (115200 baud), 3 MightyOhm (9600 baud), 4 ESPGeiger (115200 baud).

 Geiger Counter Input